neo-ai/neo-ai-dlr/sagemaker-neo-notebooks/edge/windows/README.md

    ```

 3. Copy the pre-generated data from sagemaker-neo-notebooks/edge/windows/data/dog.npy to sagemaker-neo-notebooks\edge\windows\build\Release.
-4. To run the inference against the compiled model, just execute `./tutorial inference` to see inference against dog.npy
+4. To run the inference against the compiled model, just execute `& .\tutorial.exe inference ./dog.npy` to see inference against dog.npy

 ## Notes